Three reasons why marketplaces fail (and how not to)

 In the VC world, there are only a few winners.
 The examples of Freecycle, CouchSurfing, and StreetBank show that it's possible to scale a marketplace and have a big impact even with a non-profit model, but this is not without its challenges.
 Non-profits need money too, and it's really difficult to find a sustainable model solely through donations and similar sources of financing.

-Luckily, everyone doesn’t have to become big.
+What is more, everyone doesn't have to become big.
 The unique nature of the collaborative economy makes it possible for small, highly focused peer-to-peer platforms to thrive alongside their more prominent companions.
 A peer-to-peer marketplace for sharing low-value items can make a great lifestyle business, even though it might not be very interesting from a VC perspective.
 There are lots of similar niche marketplace concepts out just waiting to be discovered.

 Another piece of good news: the cost of marketplace technology is a lot lower than before.
-You don’t need VC money to build a profitable local marketplace business.
-With solutions like Sharetribe, you can set up your marketplace in a matter of minutes, for a fraction of the cost of hiring a developer.
+You don't need VC money to build a profitable local marketplace business.
+With marketplace software solutions like Sharetribe, you can set up your marketplace in a matter of minutes, for a fraction of the cost of hiring a developer.

 The lesson: If you're after VC funding, make sure your business model can scale fast enough.
 It's often a better idea to start by bootstrapping and build a sustainable local business.